Aurekana/SwBus/Assembly/README.md

 ## 009. Front Support Arm Installation
 - Cut two lengths of aluminum 1/2" tube to fit between 01-Front and 02-Front, to act as supports for the 2x Nylon Sleeve Bearings as shown in 009.
 Assemble the Sleeve Bearings on the aluminum tube, assembling 01-Front to 02-Front.
 - Assemble the 01-Front/02-Front assembly to the Overall Assembly.
+Note: Nylon Sleeve Bearings designed to rotate freely to support rotating barrel assembly above.
+In prototype, bearings were accidentally glued into place, so were instead used as a low friction bearing surface.

+## 010. Slip Ring Assembly
+Note: Alternative slip ring can be used at your own risk.
+- Acquire and assemble PCB as described in PCB folder.
+- Acquire slip ring with 12 wires, each rated at 2A.
+- Locate +5V, GND, and Signal D_in connection points on PCB.
+- Separate out, trim to length, and solder to the PCB 5x wires to the +5V connection point.
+- Separate out, trim to length, and solder to the PCB 5x wires to the GND connection point.
+- Separate out, trim to length, and solder to the PCB 2x wires to the D_in/Signal connection point.
+- Add spacer pad of scrap foam between the Slip Ring flange and PCB to allow even contact despite components on the underside of the PCB.
+If gluing the PCB to the flange at this step, make sure holes are ligned up as best as possible for later screw mounting.

+## 011. Slip Ring Wire Routing
+- Locate 21-MotorMount.
+- Note the wire routing hole as shown in 011.
+- Bundle all 12x wires from flange-side of Slip Ring, cover in heat-shrink.
+- Add short length of nylon wire-wrap to the wire closest to the flange to prevent damage from interaction with the gear.
+- Route wire bundle through 21-MotorMount hole and through entire part, leaving ~12mm wire distance between Slip Ring and top of 21-MotorMount.